 Python for Data Science

-From fundamentals to applied analysis — pandas, NumPy, matplotlib, scikit-learn, and beyond.
-Focused on practical workflows for researchers and analysts.
+Applied data analysis with Python — pandas, NumPy, scikit-learn, and beyond.
+Focused on practical workflows for researchers working with clinical and genomic data.

-From fundamentals to applied analysis — pandas, NumPy, matplotlib, scikit-learn, and beyond.
-Focused on practical workflows for researchers and analysts.
+Applied data analysis with Python — pandas, NumPy, scikit-learn, and beyond.
+Focused on practical workflows for researchers working with clinical and genomic data.

 Supervised and unsupervised methods, model validation, and interpretation — with a focus on healthcare and life science applications.